Four cases of African swine fever detected in a week

 South Chungcheong Province topped the list with 2.3 million pigs, followed by Gyeonggi Province with 1.9 million.

-And Gyeonggi has the largest number of hog farms, 1,250, and South Chungcheong is next with 1,142.
-Together, the two provinces account for 35-40 percent of hog farms nationwide.
+Gyeonggi Province has the largest number of hog farms, 1,250, and South Chungcheong Province is next with 1,142.
+Together, the two provinces account for 35 to 40 percent of hog farms nationwide.

 Other major hog farming regions include North Gyeongsang Province and North Jeolla Province.

-In addition, North Chungcheon Province is the center of slaughterhouses for pork products.
+In addition, North Chungcheong Province is the center of slaughterhouses for pork products.

 ASF has a 100 percent mortality rate for infected pigs, but doctors and veterinarians say it cannot infect humans.
 Cooked pork presents little risk, even if the pigs are infected with the virus, according to ministry officials.